 I love, love, loved Sensai Highlighting Concealer.
 I normally steer clear of these types of highlighter-concealer hybrids, as I find that they tend to fall flat on both counts, but this one was really impressive for the way that it delivered just the right amount of glow along with impressive coverage.
 In fact, it went straight into my handbag, as I think this would double up as a great on-the-go foundation.

-Although I often tend to go for higher-end concealers (I find the formulas to be more creamy and high coverage), I was seriously impressed by both of these drugstore options.
+Although I often tend to go for higher-end concealers (I find the formulas to be creamier and higher-coverage), I was seriously impressed by both of these drugstore options.

 The Max Factor Radiance Lift concealer not only did a great job of disguising my tired-looking eyes, but it also worked to smooth out some of the morning puffiness too.
 Despite its name, I also found that it had more of a velvety finish (rather than a really luminous glow), which I personally prefer.